 Okay, so the other flipside to this situation is that blogging can really pay, and if I’m being brutally honest, that’s what I want to do, that’s where I want to get at.
 I don’t want to be a blogging superstar, but I do want to earn enough worth for me to go self-employed.
 I’m trying to get good enough at what I do to be able to do that, to be able to say “yes, I am self-employed.
 I am a blogger and I blog at..”

 How good would that be?
 To be able to go from domestic goddess to another blogging housewife and earn a small upkeep?

-Because of disabilities and the lack of employers who understand varying conditions, I was more or less written off by the state, so I’ve been in receipt of benefits since I was about 7 years old and honestly?
+Because of disabilities and the lack of employers who understand varying conditions, I was more or less written off by the state, so I’ve received benefits since I was about 7 years old and honestly?
 I kind of hate it.